priviere/PPB/README.md

 1. test this development version and report bugs
 2. translate the package
-3. add new functions that may be useful in the analysis of unbalanced trials that can be found in PPB programmes
+3. add new functions that may be useful in workflow of analysis in PPB programmes.

 If you update the code, you can refer to
 [the issues](https://github.com/priviere/PPB/issues)
 and do it in on another branch.